aryn-ai/sycamore/ui/README.md

 ## Available Scripts

+In the `openai-proxy` directory, you must run:

+### `poetry run python py_proxy/proxy.py`

+This runs the proxy that handles the UI, OpenSearch, OpenAI, PdfViewer, etc.

-In the project directory, you can run:
+In the `ui` directory, you can run:

-### `npm start`
+### `PORT=3001 BROWSER=none npm start`

-Runs the app in the development mode.\
+Runs the React app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser via the proxy.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.